Gleb-Lisovskiy/gleb-lisovskiy.github.io/index_en.md

 I love black and white styles.

 Atmosphere designer.
-Mod collector version 1.20.1, to make it clearer, I know how to make builds for minecraft on version 1.20.1, knowing more than 200+ mods and which of them may conflict with each other.
+Mod collector version 1.20.1, to make it clearer, I know how to make builds for minecraft on version 1.20.1, knowing 200+ mods and which of them may conflict with each other.
 And I don't always know how to put commas.

 A fan of the classic Call of Duty Zombies.